NeuConnect: History

 In July 2022, the project reached financial close, allowing early construction works to begin later in 2022.
+In August 2022, Tokyo Electric Power Company announced that they would be acquiring a 6.5% interest in the project through the acquisition of FI1 Limited (an affiliate of Greenage Power).

 In October 2022, the cable manufacturer Prysmian started production of the 725 km cable.

+In December 2022, early construction works commenced in Wilhelmshaven and Isle of Grain, and manufacture of the cable had started.
+In November 2024, subsea cabling works started in UK waters.
+The project is still expected to be operational by 2028.